 Tips to Help You Get the Most out of Your Military Transfer Credit

-While there are no guarantees, selecting a degree or major that is closely aligned with your military occupation code (MOC) may help you maximize the number of credits that you receive from your military training and experience.
+While there are no guarantees, selecting a degree or major that is closely aligned with your military occupation code (MOC) may help you maximize the number of credits that you receive for your military training and experience.

 2. Consider all of your options.